- MFA, Writing, Fiction and Creative Nonfiction, Vermont College of Fine Arts

 - BA, English, Harvard

-Empowerment is the cornerstone of Sophfronia’s teaching philosophy.
-She encourages her students to cultivate a writing life and to use their regular practice to both develop their art and articulate how they want to “show up” in the literary world.
-She’s interested in working with fiction writers on short stories or novels.
-For novelists, she is open to reading larger excerpts of manuscript drafts if the state of the project requires it.
+Empowerment is the cornerstone of her teaching philosophy.
+She encourages her students to cultivate a writing life and to use their regular practice to develop their art and articulate how they want to “show up” in the literary world.
+She’s interested in working with nonfiction and fiction writers.
+For novelists she is open to reading larger excerpts of manuscript drafts if the state of the project requires it.